Public Educational Media

 ©The Fred Rogers Company

-Since 1974, the Arthur Vining Davis Foundations' Trustees' focus has been on national broadcasts for children’s educational programs with lasting value such as Daniel Tiger’s Neighborhood, Cyberchase, Reading Rainbow, Between the Lions and the newly launched mathematics program Peg + Cat.
-Our most visible and longstanding philanthropic partnership has been with America's most recognized documentary filmmaker Ken Burns whose films include The Civil War, Baseball, The National Parks: America’s Best Idea, The Roosevelts and The Vietnam War, among others.
+Since 1974, the Foundations' Trustees have focused on national broadcasts for children’s educational programs with lasting value, such as Daniel Tiger’s Neighborhood, Cyberchase, Reading Rainbow, Between the Lions, and the newly launched mathematics program Peg + Cat.
+Our most visible and longstanding philanthropic partnership has been with the nation’s leading documentary filmmaker, Ken Burns, whose films include Civil War, Baseball, The National Parks: America’s Best Idea, The Roosevelts, and The Vietnam War, among others.

-When & How To Apply
+When & How to Apply

 Submitted material related to the grant proposal will not be returned.